Skip to content

 |

-A reading lens for code: highlight, dim, fold and outline function segments to help you understand code in place.
+A reading lens for code: highlight, fold and dim to read in place; AI signposts and route-finding to navigate the codebase.

 Installation